 Home equity is the difference between what you owe on your mortgage and the current value of your home.
 You build equity as your property value goes up and you make mortgage payments over the years.

-A home equity loan lets you borrow a lump sum against your home at a fixed interest rate.
-Like a traditional mortgage, if you fail to repay the loan, the lender would have the right to take steps to sell it and get paid back.
+A home equity loan is an installment loan secured by your home.
+It lets you borrow a lump sum against your home equity at a fixed interest rate.
+You pay it back in regular monthly payments over a term of five to 30 years, depending on your lender.
+Like a traditional mortgage, if you fail to repay the loan, the lender could potentially foreclose on and sell your home.

 Related Articles